Skip to main content

 The Importance of Documentation

 When taking legal action or disputing the claim on the deposit, tenants can file a claim in small claims court without needing a lawyer.
-The process is typically straightforward, with a focus on tenant evidence, like move-in checklists, utility bills, and photos.

-Common Misunderstandings About Security Deposits
+Common Confusion About Security Deposits

 Florida apartment keys symbolizing rental agreements and deposits